ccoreilly/rasa-nlu-microservice/README.md

 # Rasa NLU Simple Server

 A really simple HTTP server that parses text using [Rasa NLU](https://github.com/RasaHQ/rasa).
-Models in the `/models` directory are preloaded and cached in memory fast text parsing.
+Models in the `/models` directory are preloaded and cached in memory for fast text parsing.

 ## Requirements